reach-sh/reach-lang/docs/src/rsh/step/index.md

 exit();
 ```

-By comparing this example to `{!rsh} closeTo`, you can see that using this Reach standard library function helps save thinking, as well as, additional lines of code, reducing the chances of introducing new errors.
+By comparing this example to `{!rsh} closeTo`, you can see that using this Reach standard library function helps save thinking, as well as additional lines of code, reducing the chances of introducing new errors.

 The `{!rsh} nonNetPayAmt` parameter should be a pay amount.
 For example, when closing a program that uses a `{!rsh} Token` `{!rsh} token`, the argument would be `{!rsh} [ [balance(tok), tok] ]`.
 The `{!rsh} after` and `{!rsh} nonNetPayAmt` arguments are optional.